Jonah-Eb/Concept-Webdesign_Tierschutzverein-SOM-e.V./README.md

 ## Credits

+- Basic Template by radonmak templates
-- Webdesign, Programming, Photos, edits ©: JonahEb
+- All photos by JonahEb
 - Tests on tablet devices: WillLin
 - Tests on desktop devices: SamelSM